 “We selected a large, uniform population of Russian knapweed for our study site.
 The site was previously farmed, but was recently converted to open space by Commerce City, Colorado,” explained Vassios.
 The site was located in central Colorado about 15 miles east of Denver.
 Individual plot size was about 20 by 70 feet arranged as a split-split plot design with four replications of each treatment.

-Visual injury ratings for rosettes and bolting plants were taken in July 2009 and 2010, 9 and 21 months after treatment, respectively.
-Above ground production (biomass) was collected for grass species and Russian knapweed in October 2009.
-Hand-weeded controls were maintained periodically during summer 2009.
+Visual injury ratings for rosettes and bolting plants were taken in July, 9 and 21 months after treatment, respectively.
+Above ground production (biomass) was collected for grass species and Russian knapweed one year after application.
+Hand-weeded controls were maintained periodically.

 Results of the study showed Milestone and Tordon 22K provided greater than 99% Russian knapweed control 9 and 21 months after treatment (MAT) (Figure 1) (Photo).
 In contrast, the hand-weeded control only showed 85 and 66% control at 9 and 21 MAT, respectively.

 In plots receiving physical or herbicide control treatments, seedbed preparation had no impact on Russian knapweed shoot density or biomass (Figure 2, Figure 3).
 However, in non-treated plots both minimum- and full-tillage treatments significantly reduced Russian knapweed biomass compared to non-tilled (Figure 3).